What is SKU?

 Let us first understand the importance of SKU for store owners.

-How to set up an SKU number in simple three steps.
+How to set up a Stock Keeping Unit number in simple three steps.

 Now that you have understood why is SKU number so important.
 Let us also have a basic idea of how to set this number system in our framework.

 Step number one: The first two or three digits/characteristics of an SKU number should represent a top-level identified.
 In other words, it should represent something that can be identified easily, for example, a feature that is most prominent in a product.
 This can also be a department or a store category.
 With this, a glance at the SKU number will help you to identify the product quickly and easily.
 Top-level merchandise groups and the location of any product in your store can be identified in just a few seconds.
 For highly advanced and big firms, this section can also be used to identify the store location.

 Step number two: You can assign the middle section the code identifying the unique features.

 Step number three: we can also use sequential numbers such as 001, 002, 003 and henceforth.
 This is done for a final series of Stock Keeping Unit numbers which make the set up is and also help you to identify older versus new items in the same product line.
 In some exceptional cases, tieing the final series of SKU numbers to the supplier product number can be helpful too.

 To understand this concept of creating Stock Keeping Unit better let us focus on some of the examples given below:

 Here is a simple numerical SKU number system that is used by a top-level identifier.
 It is a six-digit code.

 Fruits – 01–010001

 In the example, The first two numbers represent the basic category of the goods.
 As long as you don’t have more than 99 departments, you can follow this order.